Different types of copper deposits can be found throughout the world, and being aware of their characteristics can be

 Porphyry copper deposits are low grade, but are important sources of copper because they can be worked at a large scale for low costs.
 They typically contain between 0.4 and 1 percent copper in concert with smaller amounts of other metals, such as molybdenum, silver and gold.
 Porphyry copper deposits are usually massive, with extraction taking place by open-pit mining.

 Copper-bearing sedimentary rocks are the second-most important type of copper deposit, accounting for approximately one-quarter of the world’s identified copper deposits.
-Other types of copper deposits include:
+Other types of copper deposits found throughout the world include:

 - Volcanogenic massive sulfide (VMS) ore deposits, a source of copper sulfide formed through hydrothermal events in submarine environments.